cockroachdb/docs/v2.2/configure-replication-zones.md

 - Which constraints are applied to which data, e.g., "table X's data can only be stored in the German datacenters".
 - The maximum size of ranges (how big ranges get before they are split).
 - How long old data is kept before being garbage collected.
-- Where you would like the leaseholders for certain ranges to be located, e.g., "for ranges that are already constrained to have at least one replica in `region=us-west`, also try to put their leaseholders in `region=us-west`".
+- <span class="version-tag">New in v2.1:</span> Where you would like the leaseholders for certain ranges to be located, e.g., "for ranges that are already constrained to have at least one replica in `region=us-west`, also try to put their leaseholders in `region=us-west`".

 This page explains how replication zones work and how to use the [`CONFIGURE ZONE`](configure-zone.html) statement to manage them.